camitr/docs/SourceCode.rst

 ::

 	Ant is used for the compilation.
 Which contains build.xml file, which has the details of the project.
+	We can also specify the module to compile like \*ant build whiteboard*\ will compile only whiteboard changes.
 Example for Compilation
 _______________________